GLOBAL MARKETS-Shares rebound, Treasury yields rise on stronger data | Business

 The data show U.S. consumers weathering inflationary headwinds as sales gained for the fourth consecutive month, said Jeffrey Roach, chief economist for LPL Financial.
 Sales are nominal, so much of the increase is from higher prices, he said.
 "We expect a rebound in economic growth in Q2," Roach said in an email, if prices moderate enough to relieve some of the pressure on consumers.

 U.S. and European stocks rallied following gains overnight in Asia.
-MSCI's gauge of stocks across the globe rose 1.92%, while the pan-European STOXX 600 index closed up 1.22%.
-On Wall Street, the Dow Jones Industrial Average rose 1.28%, the S&P 500 gained 1.89% and the Nasdaq Composite added 2.57%.
-Growth stocks rose 2.30% compared to a 1.45% gain in value shares.
+MSCI's gauge of stocks across the globe closed up 2.0%.
+The pan-European STOXX 600 index rose 1.22%.
+On Wall Street, the Dow Jones Industrial Average rose 1.28%, the S&P 500 gained 1.89% and the Nasdaq Composite advanced 2.57%.
+Growth stocks rose 2.48% while value shares gained 1.60%.

-The rally is partially a reaction to overselling after the Nasdaq and S&P 500 last week posted their sixth consecutive weekly loss, said Anthony Saglimbene, global market strategist at Ameriprise Financial.
+The gains were a rebound from overselling last week, said Anthony Saglimbene, global market strategist at Ameriprise Financial, citing the sixth straight weekly loss for the Nasdaq and S&P 500.
 "There's this battle in the stock market between what breaks first: inflation or the consumer.
 The stock market is betting that the consumer is going to break and credit markets are betting that inflation is going to break first," he said.

 "The stock market is getting close to overcorrecting and pricing in the probability of a recession that I think is just too high," Saglimbene said.
 Data also showed industrial production rose 1.1% in April, with the manufacturing capacity utilization rate at its highest since 2007.
 The sector is running too hot and needs to slow for inflation to get under control, said Bill Adams, chief economist for Comerica Bank.